Frequently Asked Questions

 After the acquisition and amalgamation of several loops and extensive drainage works, War Councilor and War Commissioner Hans Thomas Weyer was able to build a pleasure garden in the 1770s, which was naturally named "Weyersfryd".
 Weyer died in 1790, and five years later his widow sold the farm to Justice Hans Henrik Tønder.
 He renamed the farm to "Tøndersfryd".
 In 1809, wholesaler and shipowner Hans Malling bought the plant.
 He named the farm after his wife Elisabeth Marie Tidemand, i.e. "Marienlyst".
 In 1843, Marienlyst was taken over by gardener Jørgen Knudsen, who ran large horticulture and horticulture here for 40 years.
 In 1873, Marienlyst was bought by textile manufacturer Jørgen Jacob Fuglesang.
 The Fuglesang family became the last private owner of the amusement park.

-In 1909, the property was sold to Drammen municipality, which handed over Marienlyst to the Drammen Museum.
-Here, the museum opened its first exhibitions for the city jubilee in the same year.
-After serving as a display room for the museum's collections 1911-1928 and then as a pleasure farm museum and magazine for the associations for many years, Marienlyst is now undergoing a restoration process with the aim of opening the farm to the public.
+In 1909 the property was sold to Drammen Municipality, which handed over Marienlyst to Drammens Museum.
+The museum opened its first exhibitions here for the city's anniversary that same year.
+After having served as a display room for the museum's collections from 1911-1928 and then as a pleasure farm museum and storage for the collections for many years Marienlyst is currently undergoing a restoration process. with the aim of opening the farm to the public.

 Marienlyst stadium and Drammensbadet are located on what used to be the farm's land.